 Conflict of Interest Review Committee

 When the Provost concurs with the judgment that an actual or potential conflict of interest exists, the case will be referred to the Conflict of Interest Review Committee.
 This three-member Committee, of which one member serves as chair, will be appointed by the President with nominations submitted by the EWU Academic Senate for a two-year term.
-The Executive Director of Grant and Research Development will serve as an additional non-voting member.
+The Vice Provost or designee will serve as an additional non-voting member.

 Reporting directly to the Provost, the Committee shall review all pertinent documentation including, but not limited to, the grant proposal, the Financial Conflict of Interest Disclosure form, the supporting documentation as required by Section B of the Financial Conflict of Interest Disclosure form, and the conflict of interest resolution plan developed and presented by the investigator in consultation with the unit chair or program director and dean.
 At its discretion, the Committee may request additional information from and/or an interview with the investigator whose significant financial interest is under review.

 The Committee will develop a resolution plan with the investigator.
 The resolution plan shall not include any reduction in an employee’s salary unless the plan also includes a leave of absence from the University.
 Furthermore, in setting the salary of an employee, no account shall be taken of any payments received by any employee from outside sources that are disclosed in connection with the employee’s disclosure of any conflict of interest.

 The Committee may endorse the resolution plan without change or propose alternative conditions which may be either more or less stringent or restrictive.
 The investigator may propose or the Committee may require one or more of the following as part of the resolution plan:

 - No action beyond disclosure to the University, sponsor, and/or competitor, as appropriate;

 (i) the academic and professional communities in presentations and publications,